Ypertex/blog/content/articles/tools-for-the-smart-start-up-in-2018-2/index.md

 Due to the sheer number of logins we use across the Internet, most of us have resorted to reusing the same or, at most, slightly altered credentials.
 The issue with this: If just one of these services gets hacked and your credentials get stolen, they can be used on practically all the other services that you have signed up for.
 Even Internet giants like Facebook with the smartest security professionals [get hacked](https://www.cnn.com/2018/10/04/tech/facebook-hack-explainer/index.html).
 The question is not *if* but *when* your credentials will get stolen from any of the services you use.

-To both limit the damage caused by credentials theft and increase ease of use, password managers have been invented.
+To both limit the damage caused by credential theft and increase ease of use, password managers have been invented.
 The idea behind such software is that it generates and securely stores a unique random password for each service that you use.
-This way, if ever one of the services you use got hacked, the hackers only obtain access to your account on that specific service—and nowhere else.
+This way, if one of the services you use is ever hacked, the hackers obtain access only to your account on that specific service—and nowhere else.

 {{<figure src="80a9d356-a9f6-4096-90f8-ea9835304e72" />}}